Sitting square in between September and November, October is the tenth month of the Gregorian calendar.

 The first full moon after the Harvest Moon quite often falls in October and even has its own name.
 Known as the Hunter’s Moon, it’s one of the only two full moons (along with the Harvest Moon) that aren’t connected to a specific month.
 Depending on the year the Hunter’s Moon either falls in October or November.

-The world-famous Indian political and spiritual leader Mahatma Gandhi was born on the 2nd of October 1869.
+The world-famous Indian political and spiritual leader Mahatma Gandhi was born on October 2, 1869.
 His worldwide renown is attributed to the nonviolent way in which he resisted the colonial British rule of India.

 If you live in the northern hemisphere, you’ll be rewarded for keeping your eyes to the skies in October, as the Draconid Meteor Shower can be seen.
-It contains a single comet that is visible exclusively in the northern hemisphere between the 6th and 10th of October.
+It contains a single comet that is visible exclusively in the northern hemisphere between October 6th and 10th.

-An even more impressive meteor shower which is visible in both hemispheres is the Orionid meteor shower, which runs from the 2nd of October until early November.
+An even more impressive meteor shower that is visible in both hemispheres is the Orionid meteor shower, which runs from October 2nd until early November.
 It is named after Orion as it is usually visible in the same part of the sky as the constellation.
-At the peak of the meteor shower as many as 20 meteors are visible every hour.
+At the peak of the meteor shower, as many as 20 meteors are visible every hour.

-On the 1st of October 1949, the People’s Republic of China was founded.
+On October 1, 1949, the People’s Republic of China was founded.
 Mao Zedong ruled the republic from its founding until his death in 1976.

 The beer-swilling Bavarian festival Oktoberfest takes place every year in Munich, Germany.
 The festival usually runs for 16 days from mid-September until the Sunday of the first weekend in October.
 The event has been held since 1810 when Prince Ludwig of Bavaria held a festival to celebrate his marriage with Therese, the princess of Saxony-Hildburghausen.

 October has just one birthstone, but with this dazzling stone who needs another?
 October’s birthstone is the Opal, which was valued by the Ancient Romans as the most priceless of all.
 The opal comes in a myriad of striking colors that often seem to swirl together and is a symbol of both faithfulness, purity, and hope.